 Are topical steroids safe?

-Topical steroids, used appropriately and under supervision, are a safe and effective treatment for eczema.
-The likelihood of side effects occurring is directly related to the potency of the preparation, where it is being used, the condition of the skin on which it is used and the age of the person concerned.
-Pregnant women should consult a healthcare professional regarding the advisability of continued use of their usual topical steroid preparation.
+The likelihood of side effects occurring is related to the potency of the preparation, where it is used, the condition of the skin on which it is used and the age of the person using it.
 All these factors will be taken into consideration when a prescription is given to treat eczema.